The Bankrate promise

 College tuition is expensive.
-College Board estimates that it costs $38,880 on average to earn a bachelor’s degree at a private university, and $10,440 to earn a degree at a state university.
-Americans today carry a staggering 1.762 trillion dollars in college debt, and many of them may spend the next 20 to 45 years paying their student loans.
+College Board estimates that it costs $38,070 on average to earn a bachelor’s degree at a private university, and $10,740 to earn a degree at a state university.
+Americans today carry a staggering 1.76 trillion dollars in college debt.

 When it comes time to start paying your tuition, it may be tempting to charge it to a credit card.
-After all, if you’re spending the money either way, shouldn’t you get some rewards back in the process?
-While this sounds nice in theory, it’s not the best financial decision in the long run, and could land you in even worse debt.
+Some colleges do allow this.
+And if you’re spending the money either way, shouldn’t you get some rewards back in the process?
+You might get rewards, says Bankrate’s credit card senior industry analyst Ted Rossman.
+But they’ll come at a steep price.

-Why you shouldn’t pay for tuition with a credit card
+When does paying for college tuition with a credit card make sense?

-Most colleges and universities that accept credit cards charge processing fees, he explains.
-“If you’re going to be charged, say, a 3 percent fee for using a credit card, that’s probably more than you could expect to earn in rewards,” Rossman says.
-“Also, this would be a very dangerous strategy if you end up carrying a balance, since the average credit card charges more than 16 percent interest.”
+“If you’re going to be charged, say, a 3 percent fee for using a credit card, that’s probably more than you could expect to earn in rewards,” says Rossman.
+“Also, this would be a very dangerous strategy if you end up carrying a balance, since the average credit card charges more than 18 percent interest.”

 To apply for financial aid you will need to complete the Free Application for Federal Student Aid (FAFSA) every year to see how much aid you are eligible for.
 FAFSA allows the Department of Education to see how much aid you qualify for.
 Scholarships and financial aid can come in the form of grants, work-study programs, low interest loans and scholarships.